 Roubaix SL4 (2012-2017)

 The fourth-generation Roubaix further improved efficiency and cut weight with a new tapered fork and head tube to improve torsional stiffness.
 The carbon tubes and layup were all independently sized and tuned for each size run.
 It also introduced the CG-R seatpost.
-The new seatpost design's unusual aesthetics polarized opinions but provided 18mm of vertical compliance to improve ride comfort.
+The new seatpost looked unusual, but provided 18mm of vertical compliance to improve ride comfort.

 Roubaix with Future Shock (2017-2019)